What You Need to Know about Joining Air Cadets

 Q – Who instructs the cadets?

-A – Cadets learn from members of the Cadet Instructor Cadre (CIC’s), officers who are specially trained to instruct and supervise youth.
-In some cases civilian instructors are called upon to assist.
+A – Senior Cadets instruct junior cadets through weekly classes.
+Cadets also learn from members of the Cadet Instructor Cadre (CIC’s), officers who are specially trained to instruct and supervise youth.
+In some cases civilian instructors and volunteers are called upon to assist.

 Q – Can I learn how to fly?